 Title IX: Title IX is typically thought of as a statute protecting students' rights, but it also applies to employees of all public schools and institutions of higher education, as well as all private institutions that receive any kind of federal funding.
-Title IX is enforced by the Education Department's Office for Civil Rights (OCR).
+Title IX is enforced by the OCR.